 Continue reading below

-Ensure no one duplicates your thoughtful birthday or holiday gift by shopping local this season.
+Ensure no one duplicates your thoughtful birthday or holiday gift by shopping local.
 Skip the shopping mall swarms and mainstream merchandise by stocking up on goods at these Oklahoma stores, gift shops and boutiques offering unique, handmade Made in Oklahoma (MIO) products.
 Choose from one-of-a-kind OKC Thunder tank tops and Oklahoma-themed jewelry to locally made jams and fragrant, natural soaps.

 Find the finest MIO snacks, samplers and sweets for all the foodies in your life at this specialty food store.
 At Gourmet Gallery in Edmond, pick up personalized Oklahoma-shaped cookies or decadent Bedre chocolates hailing from Pauls Valley.
 Bring Little Italy to your loved ones with a jar of specialty goat cheese or anchovy stuffed olives from the famous Lovera’s Market in Krebs, or spice up any dish with locally made condiments like chipotle lime mustard or Red Hot Lover pepper jam, packaged together by local favorite The Prairie Gypsies.

 Head to Our Favorite Place in Eufaula for an astounding wealth of Oklahoma-made goodies and products.
-Browse through their impressive selection of Oklahoma paintings, sculpture and jewelry (all made by local artisans) before finding a book to take home from the shop’s wide variety of Oklahoman-authored novels, histories and cookbooks.
-Come by for your chance at sampling everything from local barbecue sauces to Red Dirt Pretzel Company’s spicy pretzels.
-Other great food items available at Our Favorite Place include jams and jellies, raw honey, local cheeses, soup mixes, Oklahoma pecan candy, Porter peach products and so much more.
+Browse an impressive selection of Oklahoma-made paintings, sculpture and jewelry, or find a book from the shop’s wide variety of Oklahoman-authored novels, histories and cookbooks.
+You can also sample everything from local barbecue sauces to Red Dirt Pretzel Company’s spicy pretzels.
+Other great food items at Our Favorite Place include jams and jellies, raw honey, local cheeses, soup mixes, Oklahoma pecan candy, Porter peach products and so much more.
 Fuel your shopping with a cup of freshly brewed Oklahoma coffee at the on-site coffee bar and don’t forget to pick up an Oklahoma-shaped gift basket filled with specialty items from the Sooner State.